 You have just survived the dreaded root canal!
 Now that the unhealthy tooth structure has been removed and replaced, your body’s immune system will take over and start to heal the infection under the tooth.
 It is common to feel sore after the procedure.
 Most soreness lasts a few days and then gradually subsides as the days go by.

 In most cases, we will prepare the tooth for a dental crown at the same appointment as your root canal.
 The crown adds strength and stability to a now weakened tooth, which prolongs the life of the root canal.
 At your next appointment to seat your crown, we will check on your comfort level with the root canal.

 Why It’s Necessary to Save Your Tooth

 We at Tippit Dental Group believe in saving teeth if the treatment outcome lasts long enough.
 The truth is, a root canal and crown are often the least expensive, least invasive, and easiest way to protect your smile.
-We avoid extracting healthy teeth whenever possible because losing a tooth creates a chain reaction of dental issues.
+When teeth are extracted, it creates a cascade of destructive dental issues.
 Tooth loss can lead to bone loss and shifting in your remaining teeth.
 When your teeth shift toward the gap in your smile, it can destroy your bite, create pain in the jaw, and even cause additional tooth loss.
 If an extraction is necessary or recommended, always ask about replacing your tooth.
 The problems can be planned for and avoided with a bridge or implant.